developersCradle/web-dev-bootcamp/Section 4/README.md

 # What I Learned

 - HTML5 represents two concepts
-	- New version of HTML5 with new elements, attributes and behaviour
+	- New version of HTML5 with new elements, attributes and behavior
-	- Larger set of technologies(3d inside browser etc)
+	- Larger set of technologies(3d inside browser etc.)
 		- Basically new stuff in HTML

 <img src="html5Standard.PNG" alt="alt text" width="600"/>

-- We never install html, its basically document how it should work -> called HTML standard
+- We never install HTML, its basically document how it should work -> called HTML standard
 	- Browsers implements browsers based on these standards
 - How HTML should work [HowHTMLshouldWork](https://html.spec.whatwg.org/)
 	- Browser implements version of this